 Amazon Echo (4th Gen)

-The new iteration of the Amazon Echo will be released on 22nd October but it is already available to pre-order.
-It is the first Amazon Echo to be fitted with a smart hub,so that you can easily set up compatible Zigbee devices to voice control lights, locks and sensors.
+The new iteration of the Amazon Echo was released on 22nd October last year.
+It is the first Amazon Echo to be fitted with a smart hub, so that you can easily set up compatible Zigbee devices to voice control lights, locks and sensors.
 It can be used as an intercom between other rooms containing an Echo speaker and has a lower power mode to reduce its consumption when it is not in use.

 Amazon Echo Dot (4th Gen)